Emma-Belg/react-getting-started/README.md

 Because all functions in JS can only return one thing, the useState function returns an array with the two elements needed.

+# Class Components

+In class components, instead of recieving props as arguments, both the props and the state are managed on an instance of the class.
+(This is just like normal OOP, you make a class and then have to instantiate it - each instance(object) of a class gets 'props and state').

+# Styling in React

+You can style your react elements with a css sheet as normal or you can style with a style property inside of the jsx tag.
+As there are pros and cons (see below) to both ways of styling, some people like to use both JS styles and Global styles.
+Styling with CSS/Global styling

+**Styling with style properties**
+you can add style to your elements using the style property.
+Unline "inline HTML styling" this is acceptable and not as frowned uppon (although there is still debate around this!).
+The points against it:
+- it feels like inline styling
+- it would be super difficult to do media queries with JS styling The points for it:
+- excelent for conditional styling (instead of having to use different class names based on a certain condition, with JS styles, you can just output different objects which some might consider a bit cleaner)
+- it is JS, not strings, therefore
+	- we can generate it and reuse it using the complete power of JS.
+	- We can use conditional styles in this way without having to deal with conditional classNames
+	- you can put logic directly into the style code eg `<div style={{ color: Math.random() < 0.5 ? 'green': 'red' }}>` You pass this special React property a JS object (just like with events).
+You use curly braces for a dynamic value and then the inner curley braces are to start an object literal.
+Inside the style object you can specify any styles you want the element to have using the JS API for styles.
+The syntax for this is not the same as regular CSS styling as it is entirely JS.
+It uses camel case for property names and strings for values.
+Example:
+` <div className="info" style={{display: 'inline-block', marginLeft: 10}}> `

+Learn more about styling in JS here: github.com/MicheleBertoli/css-in-js (some are depreciated so be careful).
+A good starting point is the: bable-plugin-css-in-js and react-native-web.

 # Extras